HyagoOliveira/SpriteLegacyAnimation/README.md

 1. In a **SpriteRenderer**: use the **SpriteLegacyAnimation** component
 2. In an **Image**: use the **ImageLegacyAnimation** component

-After that set the *Sprites* array and click on the **Create Animation Clip** button next to it.
-Save the Animation Clip asset.
+After setting the *Sprites* array property, you can create a legacy Animation Clip asset by clicking on the **Create** button next to it.
+Select how many frames between each Sprite before create the animation asset.

 Open the Animation window and preview your animation.

 ![Coin Animation](Docs~/coin-legacy-animation.gif)